-You can see the details in the Help sheet.
+You can see these details in the Help sheet:

 These are the constraints of the different machines:

-The bottleneck of the whole line is therefore the blue machine (operation a): each product P will need 60 minutes of this machine.
+The bottleneck of the whole line is therefore blue machine a: each product P will need 60 minutes of this machine.

 You will notice that we are only considering the process times (not the setup times).
 The reason is that the influence of setup times can be eliminated by using large enough lot sizes as we will see later.

 Another constraint is the fact that all products P and spares P1 need machine a (the bottleneck).
 Spares P2, although they don't need machine a to be produced they can't be sold unless products P (which need machine a) have been sold.

 The bottleneck dictates how much we can produce and therefore the profit.
 We must focus on optimizing the bottleneck time to maximize profit: